Revealing the regulatory vocabulary of genomes

 A universal framework for regulatory element discovery across all genomes and data-types

-Molecular Cell (2007) 28(2):337-50 PDF
+Molecular Cell (2007) 28(2):337-50

 Elemento O, Slonim N, Tavazoie S